 Another reason they may be saving it for later is if they are just not feeling up to eating right at the moment.
 This is likely the case if your puppy doesn’t have the habit of hiding their food but may do it every once in a while.

-Often they will hide it for later and then forget about it or choose the to go for the fresh stuff from his bowl once his appetite is back.
+Often they will hide it for later and then forget about it or choose to go for the fresh stuff from their bowl once their appetite is back.

 If you notice your puppy not eating their food for more than two meals or there is a sudden change in their eating habits you should take them to your vet.